DirectCodeGraveyard/testly-language-js/README.md

 # Testly for JavaScript
-Testly is an agile and polygot testing framework.
-This is the JavaScript implementation.
+Testly is an agile and polyglot testing framework.
+This is the NodeJS implementation.

 ## Usage
 Here is a basic example: